disco-lang/disco/CONTRIBUTING.md

-Even if you're not at the point where you would feel comfortable contributing code or documentation, playing around with the language and reporting any problems that you find is a super valuable way to help make the language better.
+Even if you're not at the point where you would feel comfortable contributing code or documentation, playing around with the language and reporting any problems that you find is an immensely valuable way to help make the language better.

 Feel free to [submit a bug